simonmichael/hledger/hledger/hledger.m4.md

 # NAME
 }})

-hledger is a command-line accounting tool for both power users and folks new to accounting.
+This is the command-line interface (CLI) for the hledger accounting tool.
+Here we also describe hledger's concepts and file formats.
 This manual is for hledger _version_.

 _man_({{